Terminating VMs

 Terminating a VM Using Cockpit v2

-2. Check the box of the running or stopped VM you want to terminate.
+1. In the VMs dashboard, check the box of the running or stopped VM you want to terminate.

 Multiselection is available.